PhD and Masters students

 I am interested in cognition and animal behaviour and for my PhD I will be researching nest building in zebra finches.
 I will be looking at how they adapt their nests in response to changes in the climate, and the regions of the brain that are involved in nest construction and adaptation.
 I am co-supervised by Simone Meddle at the Roslin Institute, University of Edinburgh and am funded by the Eastbio BBSRC Doctoral Training Programme.
 Email: se30(AT)st-andrews.ac.uk

-My main interests are animal behaviour and cognition.
-For my PhD I will be researching the effects of context on decision-making, and whether it causes animals to make irrational decisions.
-My subject species will be rufous hummingbirds and parasitic wasps.
-E-mail: glg2(AT)st-andrews.ac.uk
+Her main interests during her PhD were animal behaviour and cognition.
+Her research focused on the effects of context on decision-making, and whether it causes animals to make irrational decisions.
+She studied both rufous hummingbirds and parasitic wasps.

 Zach’s PhD focused on the regions in the brain involved in nest construction behaviour in zebra finches and the evolutionary origins of nest design in birds.
-He is now a postdoc in Vince Tropepe’s lab at the University of Toronto studying the function of newly-generated neurons in the adult zebrafish brain.
+He is now a PI at the University of Alberta.

 Rachael’s PhD focused on the foraging decisions of wild rufous hummingbirds.
 In particular their ability to remember what food is where at what time.